 The conditioned OM is a representation of the Pacific halibut population and matches observations from the fishery, FISS, and research.
-Uncertainty in these observations are included in the OM by varying parameters in two different ways.
-First, parameters vary between simulated trajectories and are drawn from correlated probability distributions that are derived from estimation procedures (e.g. the stock assessment).
-Second, specific parameters are fixed at different values representing potential states.
+Uncertainty can be included in the OM by varying parameters in two different ways.
+A common method method is to vary parameters (Table 2) between simulated trajectories by randomly generating them from correlated probability distributions that are derived from estimation procedures (e.g. the stock assessment).
+A second method is to fix specific parameters at different values representing potential states.
 Trajectories may be simulated using both methods and then integrated appropriately to produce distributions of potential outcomes.
 At this time, the second method of fixing specific parameters at alternative values is not being used but can easily be implemented in the future.